“The measure of intelligence is the ability to change.” –

 Awaken has 150 mg in 2 capsules, and 300 mg in 4 capsules.
 Perfect!

-Additional UMP in the diet results in more neurons, more synapses, and more neural connections being formed.
+Supplementing with UMP results in more neurons, and more connections between them.

-UMP is also used for the synthesis of dopamine and acetylcholine, and helps them work more effectively.
+UMP is also used for the synthesis of dopamine and acetylcholine.

 - Improved Memory